jgm/yst/README.markdown

 a special directory:  `~\.cabal\bin` on unix systems.
 You will need to make sure that directory is in your system path.)

+If you get the error "yst-0.2.3 depends on template-haskell-2.4.0.0 which failed to install," then try the following:

+    cabal install syb-with-class-0.6
+    cabal install yst

 Getting started
 ---------------